apalala-dev/apalala-dev/README.md

 You can find this project on [GitHub](https://github.com/apalala-dev/zpuzzle).
 I was [one of the winners of the Flutter Puzzle Hack](https://devpost.com/software/zpuzzle) thanks to this project.

-You may also be interested in a package I developed for this project: [zwidget](https://pub.dev/packages/zwidget).
+You may also be interested in the package I made for this hackathon: [zwidget](https://pub.dev/packages/zwidget).

 It simulates 3D by overlapping the same widget several times and applying transforms to them.